 Be a bachelor's prepared candidate with a cumulative GPA of 2.7 on a 4.0 scale in your undergraduate program and a Registered Nurse with an unencumbered license

-Have completed a physical assessment course within the last five years or equivalent
+Evidence of a physical assessment course within the last five years or equivalent

 Apply to the Wright State Graduate School.

 - Create an account

 - Select "School Nurse" for certificate status major